+Several killed in Israeli strike on Iranian consulate in Damascus

 Several killed in Israeli strike on Iranian consulate in Damascus: Reports

-Mohammad Reza Zahedi, a senior commander in the IRGC, among at least five killed, Iranian state media reports.
+Mohammad Reza Zahedi, a senior commander in the IRGC, among at least seven killed.

-Several people have been killed in an Israeli air strike that flattened the Iranian consulate in Damascus, Syria, according to Iranian state media and Syrian authorities.
+Several people including two commanders from the Iranian Revolutionary Guards Corps (IRGC) have been killed in an Israeli air strike that flattened the Iranian consulate in Damascus, Syria, according to Iranian state media and Syrian authorities.

-Brigadier General Mohammad Reza Zahedi, a senior commander in the elite Quds Force of the Islamic Revolutionary Guard Corps (IRGC), was among at least five people killed in the attack, Iranian media reported on Monday.
+Brigadier General Mohammad Reza Zahedi, a senior commander in the elite Quds Force of the IRGC and his deputy General Mohammad Hadi Hajriahimi were among at least seven people killed in the attack, IRGC said in a statement on Monday.

 Keep readinglist of 3 items